 • Masashi Nishihata (Citizen Lab)

-• Peter Klein (60 Minutes, University of British Columbia School of Journalism)
+• Peter Klein (60 Minutes, Global Reporting Centre)

 • Lynn McAuley (Toronto Star)

-• Patti Sonntag (Institute for Investigative Reporting, Concordia University)
+• Patti Sonntag (Institute for Investigative Journalism, Concordia University)

 • Denise Malan (Investigative Reporters and Editors)